 The symposium consists of posters and presentations by CU-Boulder students (graduate and undergraduate) as well as presentations by faculty and Boulder area researchers (ie USGS, NOAA, NCAR).
 In addition, there will be keynote and guest speakers by influential members of the hydrosciences field.

 The annual symposium provides a great opportunity and friendly setting for students to learn what their fellow students and researchers are doing, both within and outside their sub-discipline.

 The Symposium is open to all CU-Boulder students (grad & undergrad) and faculty working in any aspect of hydrologic sciences, especially those doing interdisciplinary research (e.g. hydrogeology, hydroecology, aquatic biology, biogeochemistry, environmental and water resource engineering, etc.).
 We also invite hydroscience researchers in the Boulder area to submit an abstract (ie, USGS, NOAA, NCAR).
 Submitting a poster or talk that you have already presented at another conference is fine, as long as it does not violate an agreement you made with the other conference.
 Making a presentation of a collaborative study for which you are not first author is fine too, as long as you made a substantial contribution and are familiar with all aspects of the study.

 Abstracts should be no longer than 3000 characters (about 400 words).
 Up to three figures may be submitted.
-Use the links in the upper right sidebar to submit your abstract and for more details.
+See the "Submit Abstract" page for more details.
 Other questions?
 Email us at email@example.com